piotrga/async-dynamo/README.md

 What is async-dynamo?
 =====================
-async-dynamo is asynchronous scala client for Amazon Dynamo database.
+async-dynamo is an asynchronous scala client for Amazon Dynamo database.
 It is based on Akka library and provides asynchronous API.

 Quick Start
 ===========